 This collection is a tongue in cheek play on society and consumerisms using streetwear graphic sensibility.
 I used logo flips and non conventional techniques to play back to the no holds barred DIY approach that comes from streetwear graphic language.
-I have used many references to build up the

 The maneki-neko (招き猫, lit. 'beckoning cat (fortune cat)') is a common Japanese figurine which is often believed to bring good luck to the owner.
 In modern times, they are usually made of ceramic or plastic.
 The figurine depicts a cat, traditionally a calico Japanese Bobtail, with a paw raised in a Japanese beckoning gesture.

 CARTOON AND VIDEO GAMES

 The second attribute about Lucky hails from my early childhood and my love for cartoons and video games.
 In my early childhood, Mickey Mouse was the first magnanimous and influential character.
 His world was captivating and went beyond the screen and his earlier silent cartoons of "Steamboat Willie."
 Something was terrific about watching that simple animation, even more so as an adult, to see how one man's imagination could influence so many children's lives.
 I also pulled cues from Felix the Cat.
 I love how he had a calm disposition.
 To me, Felix lived within his world, which was through his self-contained magical bag.
 He is like a genie who controls his lamp and uses it at his discretion to navigate our world.
 I also feel like Mickey Mouse and Felix represent the internal cat and mouse game.
 We chase and play with the things we want, most of us never catching it.
 The eternal dance that we all play at some time in our lives.

 The colors of the cat come from childhood influences and time in the military.
 Therefore, each color is very personal to me.